Crayon Shin-chan (TV series): International releases

 A fourth English dub of Crayon Shin-chan has been produced in Hong Kong by Red Angel Media in 2015 and was commissioned by LUK Internacional, the company that produces the Spanish, Portuguese, the second Italian and the second French dubs of Crayon Shin-chan and commissioned the Doraemon dub that aired on Boomerang UK.
 The dub was translated from LUK Internacional's Spanish dub, which is close to the Japanese original and has no censorship.
 The first three volumes of the dub were released in the European and South African Nintendo 3DS eShop on December 22, 2016, and the fourth and fifth volumes were released on December 29, 2016.
 The dub is separated into five volumes, with the first volume being free while the other four cost €1.99/£1.79.
 The first volume contains two episodes while the other four contain 6 episodes each which makes 26 episodes in total.

 In India, Hindi dubs of the anime started airing on Hungama TV on June 19, 2006.
 Later, it also began airing in Tamil and Telugu dubs.
 In 2024, Sony YAY! also started airing the Hindi dub, also providing dubbed versions in Bengali, Tamil & Telugu.
-As of May 2025, all films have been dubbed in Hindi, Tamil, and Telugu, and have aired on Hungama TV and Sony YAY!.
+As of 2025, all films have been dubbed in Hindi, Tamil, and Telugu, and have aired on Hungama TV and Sony YAY!.

+The series, which is licensed in Spain by LUK Internacional, made its first airing there on April 23, 2001, coinciding with the launch of K3.
+Gradually, the series premiered on other autonomous stations and, in 2004, made it to national television, on Antena 3 and Cartoon Network.